pipelinelabo/datalaiq-wiki/scripting/scripting.md

 ## Search Scripts

-Where the `anko` and `eval` modules run scripts *inside* search pipelines, Gravwell also supports scripts which *launch* searches of their own and operate on the results.
+Where the `anko` and `eval` modules run scripts *inside* search pipelines, DatalaiQ also supports scripts which *launch* searches of their own and operate on the results.
 This is useful for automated queries, e.g. a script which runs every morning at 6 a.m. to look for particular suspicious network behavior.

 These scripts can be either run on a schedule (see [automation scripts](#!scripting/scheduledsearch.md)) or run by hand using the [command line client](#!cli/cli.md).
 The scripting language is the same in both cases, although scripts run on a schedule cannot use `print` functions to display output.